reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

 ---
 title: "Reactive Architecture with Spring Boot"
 categories: ["Spring"]
-date: 2022-04-17 00:00:00 +1100
+date: 2022-05-08 00:00:00 +1100
-modified: 2022-04-17 00:00:00 +1100
+modified: 2022-05-08 00:00:00 +1100
 authors: [arpendu]
 excerpt: "A comprehensive guide to migrate from a simple blocking call architecture to Reactive Streams and Message-driven architecture using Spring Boot microservices.
 A deep-dive to understand the Reactive Programming paradigm and their APIs.
 We will also adapt message-driven architecture along with Spring Webflux Reactive system."
 image: images/stock/0122-newton-1200x628.jpg
 url: reactive-architecture-with-spring-boot
 ---

-Microservices are meant to be adaptable, scalable and highly performant so that they can be more competitive with respect to the other products in the market.
+Microservices are meant to be adaptable, scalable, and highly performant so that they can be more competitive to the other products in the market.
 To increase speed among the services, network communications and data flow within the microservices play a key role.

 In this tutorial, we will take a look at microservices that communicate in a blocking fashion and turn them into reactive applications to improve the flow between them.